kevinwatson/rails-microservices-sample-code/README.md

 ## Sample Code

-Book documentation can be found here: https://github.com/kevinwatson/rails-microservices-book
+The book where these Ruby on Rails applications are built step-by-step can be found here: https://github.com/kevinwatson/rails-microservices-book